csaid/csaid.github.io/_posts/2022-02-10-viral-count-and-infectiousness.md

 ---
 layout: post
-title: 10x the viral count, 10x the infectiousness
+title: 10x the live viral count, 10x the infectiousness
 description: Infectiousness is mostly linear with viral count and slightly sublinear with observed RNA count
 image: /assets/2022_10x_the_viral_count/preview2.png
 ---